DesignOpen/designopen.github.io/articles/_posts/2014-05-27-import-designers.md

 tags: news featured improvement
 author: vitorio
 date: '2014-05-27 21:33:00'
+excerpt: Vitorio gives a breakdown of how open source project maintainers can attract and work with designers, or any non developers.
 ---

 > Dear twitter, please direct me to good writing on what designers need from maintainers to consider contributing to open source projects. —[@garannm](https://twitter.com/garannm/status/410885971496808448)